 Narragansett Dining

-Point Judith seafood first, then one better town dinner if the weekend wants it.
+Point Judith seafood first, then one better town dinner if the weekend calls for it.

 George's of Galilee